 Board Foot Calculator

-Board feet per piece, total board feet, and cost estimation for any lumber dimension.
-Eight common nominal presets plus custom.
-Imperial and metric units with m³ equivalents.
+Board feet per piece, total board feet, and cost for any lumber dimension.
+Eight nominal presets plus custom.
+Metric mode shows m³ equivalents.

 Results

+Estimates only.
 Board feet use nominal lumber dimensions (a 2×4 calculates as 2 in × 4 in even though the actual milled size is 1.5 in × 3.5 in).
-Lumber yards quote prices on nominal — match what's on the SKU sticker.
+Lumber yards quote prices on nominal, so match what's on the SKU sticker.
+For rough-sawn or specialty stock, pick Custom and enter the rough size.

 Board feet reference

-BF per 8 ft piece for the eight common nominal sizes, plus a length-multiplier table for quick mental math at other lengths.
+BF per 8 ft piece for the eight common nominal sizes, plus a length multiplier table for mental math at other lengths.

 | Lumber Size | BF per 8 ft / 2.4 m piece |